BootstrapCMS/Credentials/README.md

 **Login Page**

 This option (`'login'`) defines the view that is used for the login page.
-The default value for this setting is `'credentials::account.login'`.
+The default value for this setting is `'graham-campbell/credentials::account.login'`.

 **Registration Page**

 This option (`'registration'`) defines the view that is used for the registration page.
-The default value for this setting is `'credentials::account.register'`.
+The default value for this setting is `'graham-campbell/credentials::account.register'`.

 **Forgot Password Page**

 This option (`'reset'`) defines the view that is used for the forgot password page.
-The default value for this setting is `'credentials::account.reset'`.
+The default value for this setting is `'graham-campbell/credentials::account.reset'`.

 **Profile Password Page**

 This option (`'profile'`) defines the view that is used for the profile page.
-The default value for this setting is `'credentials::account.profile'`.
+The default value for this setting is `'graham-campbell/credentials::account.profile'`.

 **Additional Configuration**